-My journey to Kalymnos started in Rhodes, in a traditional kafenio called O Griniaris.
-This kafenio is a very special place among the other taverns of Rhodes.
+My journey to Kalymnos started in Rhodes, in a traditional mezedopoleio called O Griniaris.
+This mezedopoleio is a very special place among the others on Rhodes.

 The owner, Giannis is from Kalymnos and also the trademark and the essence of the place.
 He is a very proud Greek man with a powerful heart, fantastic sense of humor, he is a real spice of this world.
 His passion for music, food and his island – Kalymnos is exceptional.
 His great character inspired me to visit his mother-island and discover its beauty and features.

 In September 2015 it was time for me to sail to the famous island of the spongedivers.
 I spent 6 days there which is not a long time, but enough to fall in love with the island.

 I prepared this little memoir full of my pictures from Kalymnos to Gianni and everybody who wants to be enchanted by the beauty of a small treasure of the Dodecanese.

 When you arrive to Kalymnos by boat, you probably arrive to the large and busy harbour of the capital, called Pothia.
 The visitor can see the great monastery of Agios Savvas with its red roof from a far distance located very high on top of a hill above Pothia Town.
 It is so majestic and stands there as a symbol of protection of the island dedicated to the patron saint of Kalymnos: Agios Savvas – a monk, a great scetic and a miracle worker.